zarf-dev/proposals/0051-v1beta1-schema/README.md

 - Wait at least two versions before fully removing it.
 -->

 The v1beta1 schema will not have an alpha/beta/GA phase.
-Creating a package with the v1beta1 schema will initially be behind a feature flag for at least two releases after the v1beta1 schema is introduced.
-During this time, the v1beta1 schema may remove or rename fields.
-Once the feature flag is enabled by default, there will be no removed or renamed fields until the next schema version.
+It will follow the graduation criteria laid out by [0048-schema-update-process](../0048-schema-update-process/README.md#graduation-criteria).

 Deprecation:
 - This schema will likely be deprecated one day in favor of a v1 schema.
 It will not be deprecated until after the next schema version is generally available.
 Once deprecated, Zarf will still support the v1beta1 schema for at least one year.